markNZed/processism-react-three/storyboard.md

 ### 10.2.2.
 Animation
 The video begins by showing a central entity with multiple lines branching out, each representing different perspectives.
 These perspectives, while varied, are all within the same paradigm and do not contradict each other.
 As the scene progresses, the image splits into two separate sections, each representing a different paradigm.
 The perspectives within each section are coherent internally but contradictory when compared across paradigms.
 The final visual shows these paradigms side by side, with a line illustrating the tension between them.
 ### 10.2.3.
 Narration
-In our exploration of processism, we've seen how different perspectives can emerge within a system.
-Now we can introduce the concept of a paradigm.
-Within a single paradigm — an overarching framework that shapes how we understand the world — many different perspectives can coexist.
-These perspectives might focus on different aspects of a system or entity, and while they highlight different roles or features, they do not fundamentally contradict each other.
-For example, within a single scientific paradigm, different theories may complement one another, providing various insights into a complex system.

-However, the situation changes when we shift from one paradigm to another.
-Paradigms are distinct epistemologies, each providing a different set of assumptions, values, and methods for understanding reality.
-When perspectives emerge from different paradigms, they can appear contradictory, not because one is right and the other is wrong, but because they are coherent within different contexts.
+In our exploration of processism, we've seen how perspectives shape our understanding of systems.
+Now, let's delve into the concept of paradigms—overarching frameworks that guide how we interpret the world.

+Within a single paradigm, multiple perspectives coexist harmoniously.
+These perspectives may focus on different aspects but share common underlying assumptions and methods.
+For example, within a scientific paradigm, various theories might explore different phenomena but rely on similar principles and methodologies.

+However, when we compare perspectives from different paradigms, contradictions often arise.
+Each paradigm operates with its own set of assumptions, values, and ways of interpreting reality.
+What seems coherent and logical within one paradigm may appear contradictory or nonsensical within another.

-Consider the example of economic ideologies.
-In a socialist paradigm, the belief is that markets must be regulated to protect people from the excesses of capitalism.
-Conversely, in a liberal paradigm, the view is that markets should be deregulated to protect people from the overreach of the state.
-These perspectives are coherent within their respective paradigms but contradict each other.
+Consider economic ideologies.
+In a socialist paradigm, the belief is that markets should be regulated to protect individuals from the excesses of capitalism.
+In contrast, a liberal paradigm advocates for deregulation to protect individuals from government overreach.
+Both perspectives are internally coherent but offer opposing solutions based on their paradigmatic foundations.

-The same principle applies in the scientific domain.
-Newton's laws of gravity provided an accurate and coherent framework for understanding the physical world for centuries.
-Then Einstein's theory of relativity, emerging from a different paradigm, made predictions that contradicted Newton's.
-The scientific method, with its emphasis on empirical evidence and predictive accuracy, eventually favored Einstein's paradigm.
-But this transition wasn't immediate; it required a shift in how scientists understood the universe, and this shift is better understood through a sociological lens.

-When a new paradigm emerges, it often challenges established knowledge, leading to a period of tension and uncertainty.
-During this time, the new paradigm may not yet have the empirical support to fully displace the old one, and the debate over which paradigm should prevail can become as much about values and beliefs as about facts and evidence.
+Similarly, in science, Newtonian physics provided a coherent framework for understanding the physical world.
+Later, Einstein's theory of relativity introduced a new paradigm that challenged Newtonian assumptions.
+While both paradigms explain physical phenomena, they do so in ways that are not entirely compatible.

+When new paradigms emerge, they often challenge established knowledge, leading to periods of tension and uncertainty.
+Shifting from one paradigm to another isn't merely about adopting new theories; it involves rethinking foundational assumptions and values.
+This process reflects the dynamic nature of knowledge, constantly evolving through the interplay of perspectives and paradigms.

 ## 10.3.
 Scene: Staged Development
 ### 10.3.1.
 Objective